 Hamstring exercises should be a staple in every person’s training program.
 They are a crucial muscle group that is imperative for daily function.
-The play an important role on a wide spectrum from simple activity to more powerful exercises!
-To warm up your hamstrings, a healthy dose of dynamic mobility, muscle setting and strengthening, as well as nervous system priming is what creates an excellent warm up routine.
+They play an important role in a wide spectrum from simple activities to more powerful exercises!
+To warm up your hamstrings, a healthy dose of dynamic mobility, muscle setting, and strengthening, as well as nervous system priming is what creates an excellent warm up routine.
 Not to worry, you don’t have to feel limited to the traditional and boring standing hamstrings stretch and leg curls.
 In this article, you will learn how to warm up your hamstrings with a variety of excellent exercises targeting mobility, nervous system activation, and muscle activation!

 Why Warm Up The Hamstrings?

 The hamstrings cross both the knee and the hip, so naturally, they create movement at both of these joints!
 Specifically, the hamstrings extend the hip and flex the knee.
-These muscles are used with a wide variety of activities, from sprinting, squatting, you name it!
-They also are very powerful muscles, and often involved in fast, plyometric, and quick movements.
-Therefore, it is very important to warm-up this muscle group prior to performing any specific activity to reduce injury risk.
+These muscles are used in a wide variety of activities, from sprinting to squatting, you name it!
+They also are very powerful muscles and are often involved in fast, plyometric, and quick movements.
+Therefore, it is very important to warm up this muscle group prior to performing any specific activity to reduce injury risk.

 What the band does with these exercises is that it allows the hamstrings to work during both phases of contraction, both concentric (muscle shortening to create movement) as well as eccentric (muscle lengthening against gravity).
 This is great because the hamstrings constantly will have to do this with sport/activity such as running, sprinting, jumping, or weight lifting!